growthbook/growthbook-react/README.md

 If `process.env.NODE_ENV !== "production"` AND you are in a browser environment, dev mode is enabled by default.
 You can override this behavior by explicitly passing in the `dev` prop to `GrowthBookProvider`.

-Dev mode adds a variation switcher UI that floats on the bottom left of pages.
+Dev Mode adds a variation switcher UI that floats on the bottom left of pages.
 Use this to easily test out all the experiment combinations.
+It also includes a screenshot tool to download images of all your variations.

 ![Dev Mode Variation Switcher](variation-switcher.png)